Meghan breaks down in tears as she describes death threats

 “And you’ve created it for what?
 Because you’re bored or because it sells your papers, or because it makes you feel better about your own life.
 It’s real, what you’re doing.
 And that’s because I don’t think people fully understand.”

+He said that the accounts were co-ordinating with each other to drive the hate.

+“These are housewives, these are middle-aged Caucasian women creating just constant attacks,” he said.

-The fifth episode also included the claim that the Duchess of Sussex’s half-sister Samantha Markle was part of a group putting out disinformation about the couple online.
+Mr Bouzy also claimed that Meghan’s half-sister Samantha Markle was part of a group putting out disinformation about the couple online.

 “And we were baffled by this.
 How can the half-sister of Meghan be part of a hate group?”